Android Vs iPhone

 Android is a mobile operating system that was first developed by a Silicon Valley company named Android Inc, and the Android operating system is based on a modified version of the Linux kernel and other open-source.

-A collaboration that was spearheaded by Google in 2007 through the Open Handset Alliance, OHA for short, gave Android an edge in delivering a complete software set which includes the main OS which is the operating system, Middleware, and specific mobile applications.
+A collaboration that was spearheaded by Google in 2007 through the Open Handset Alliance, OHA for short, gave Android an edge in delivering a complete software set that includes the main OS which is the operating system, Middleware, and specific mobile applications.
 Now as I mentioned it was initially developed by Android Inc And Google had bought Android in 2005

-One of Android selling features is an ability to break down application boundaries.
+One of Android selling features is the ability to break down application boundaries.
 Another advantage is that it’s easily developed and not to mention the speed of its app development so there’s a large community of developers.